TesterOfUntested/web-testing-comparison/readme.md

 ### Playwright
 1. Navigate to the `playwright` directory.
-2. Run tests using the appropriate commands.
+2. Run tests using command `npx playwright test`.

 ### TestCafe
 1. Navigate to the `testcafe` directory.